-If the house was purchased by your Roth IRA, and you’ve held the Roth IRA for 5 years and turned 59 ½, it’s yours to distribute to yourself, with no tax or penalties.
+If the house was purchased by your Roth IRA, you’ve held the account for five years, and you’re at least 59 ½ years old, it’s yours to distribute to yourself with no tax or penalties.

-But what are your options if your real estate assets were held in a Traditional account?
+But what are your options if your real estate assets are held in a Traditional IRA or another such pre-tax account?

-Certainly, you can distribute the house once you’re 59 ½, without paying any premature withdrawal penalties.
-But you’ll have to pay taxes on the dollar amount (in this case, property value) of your withdrawal, as though that amount was some cash added to your income in the year you take it.
+You can distribute the house once you’re 59 ½ without paying any premature withdrawal penalties.
+However, you’ll owe income taxes on the dollar amount (in this case, the property value) of your withdrawal.
 Naturally, since we’re talking about thousands of dollars, this may be costly.
 However, you have a few options:

 For example, at age 59 ½, you could begin distributing 10% of the property from your IRA each year.
-If you distributed 10% in year one of such a program, this would result in the property being owned 90% by your IRA and now 10% share is owned by you.
+If you distributed 10% in year one of such a schedule, your IRA would still own 90%.
 You’ll need to arrange with the title company so that the ownership share is properly reflected accordingly each year.
 You’ll still be constrained from using the property personally until it is entirely distributed from the IRA.
-This will allow you to spread the tax burden from distributions over a 10-year period.
+You can, on the other hand, spread the tax burden from distributions over a 10-year period.

-Keep in mind, this will change your monthly cash flows.
-You will personally be entitled to a direct 10% of income and responsible for 10% of expenses.
+Keep in mind that this new ownership structure will change your monthly cash flows.
+You will personally be entitled to 10% of earnings and responsible for 10% of expenses.
 These proportions would need to be honored since there are now two investors: you and your IRA.

-Yes, you’ll pay income tax on the amount you convert, but this may make sense for you, if you anticipate a number of years more of income to sock away, and for your IRA’s value to grow, before reaching age 59 ½.
-The point here is you may be paying some tax now on a smaller amount, instead of paying tax on a potentially larger amount down the road at retirement.
+Yes, you’ll pay income tax on the amount you convert.
+This could make sense if you anticipate continued or growing IRA income before reaching age 59 ½.
+You could pay some tax now on a smaller amount instead of paying tax on the entire property.

-You could also convert a fractional share from your IRA to a Roth IRA each year so that at some point in the future your Roth IRA owns the entire property.
-Then, if you’ve reached age 59 ½ with 5 years in that Roth IRA, it’s available to withdraw free from penalty or tax.
+You could also convert a fractional share from your IRA to a Roth IRA each year so that your Roth IRA will eventually own the entire property.
+Then, once you’re 59 ½ years old and once the Roth IRA reaches five years of age, it’s available to withdraw free from penalty or tax.

-The 72T exception offers a choice of methods, which you can use to tailor the timeline of your distributions.
-All are based on your life expectancy (or, if you elect, on the joint life expectancy of you and your beneficiary), and whichever method you choose must be continued for at least 5 years or until reaching age 59 1/2.
+The 72(t) exception offers a choice of methods, which you can use to tailor the timeline of your distributions.
+All are based on your life expectancy (or, if you elect, on the joint life expectancy of you and your beneficiary) and whichever method you choose must be continued for at least five years or until reaching age 59 ½.